openbmc/docs/designs/entity-manager-hw-id-vpd-discover-via-device-tree.md

 8. Proposal: xyz.openbmc_project.MachineContext

-   Rejection: "We have all this stuff [.Model, .SerialNumber, ect. properties] defined already.
+   Rejection: "We have all this stuff [.Model, .SerialNumber, etc. properties] defined already.
 I'm not going to accept a new "bunch of random properties HPe thinks are important [today] globbed into a new interface" interface"
    - Patrick Williams, Phosphor-dbus-interfaces maintainer.